amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/analysisApi/text.md

 func main() { singlechecker.Main(passName.Analyzer) }
 ```
 Analyzers are provided in the form of packages that a driver program is expected to import.
-The `singlechecker` package provides the `main` function for a command that runs one Analyzer.
+The [`singlechecker`](https://pkg.go.dev/golang.org/x/tools/go/analysis/singlechecker) package provides the `main` function for a command that runs one Analyzer.
 By convention, each Analyzer should be accompanied by a singlechecker-based command defined in its entirety as: This code calls our Analyzer.
-If we wanted our command to run multiple analyzers, we would have to use `tools/go/analysis/multichecker`.
+If we wanted our command to run multiple analyzers, we would have to use [`multichecker`](https://pkg.go.dev/golang.org/x/tools/go/analysis/multichecker).

 ### 1.4 Testing our code
-The `analysistest` subpackage provides utilities for testing an Analyzer.
+The [`analysistest`](https://godoc.org/golang.org/x/tools/go/analysis/analysistes) subpackage provides utilities for testing an Analyzer.
 Using `analysistest.Run`, it is possible to run an analyzer on a package of `testdata` files and check that it reported all the expected diagnostics.
 Expectations are expressed using "// want ..." comments in the input code, such as the following:

 ``` go